Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Recap of tensor RG and of

 \subsection{Tensor RG}

 An RG map $\mathcal{R}:A\to A'$ preserves the partition function while simultaneously reducing the dimensions of the network by a constant integer factor $b>1$:\footnote{We note that a single step of the TRG map on square lattice, \cite[Fig.~3]{Levin:2006jai}, would not fit this definition as it rotates the lattice by $\pi/4$ and reduces the dimensions by $\sqrt{2}$.
-Two steps of TRG would be OK, with $b=2$.} \beq Z(A,N\times M)=Z(\mathcal{R}(A),N/b\times M/b)\,. \eeq The map $\mathcal{R}$ is called non-normalized in the sense that $\|\mathcal{R}(A)\|\ne1$ in general.
+Two steps of TRG would be OK, with $b=2$.} \beq Z(A,N\times M)=Z(\mathcal{R}(A),N/b\times M/b)\,. \eeq It is important that this equation holds for any $N,M$ divisible by $b$, and that $\mathcal{R}(A)$ does not depend on $N,M$.
+Below we will work with the map $\mathcal{R}(A)$, while the arbitrary lengths $N,M$ will not play any role.\footnote{In particular $N,M$ will not influence the fixed point equations or their approximations.}

+The map $\mathcal{R}$ is called non-normalized in the sense that $\|\mathcal{R}(A)\|\ne1$ in general.
 The normalized RG map $R$ is instead defined by rescaling $\mathcal{R}(A)$ by a constant to get a tensor of unit Hilbert-Schmidt norm: \beq R(A)=\|\mathcal{R}(A)\|^{-1}\mathcal{R}(A)\,. \eeq The normalized RG map preserves the partition function up to rescaling by a constant factor $\|\mathcal{R}(A)\|^{NM/b^2}$.

 The RG maps $\mathcal{R}$ and $R$ above are called non-rotating because they preserve the orientation of the lattice.
 The associated rotating RG map $\mathcal{R}^\circ$ is defined \cite{Ebel:2024nof} by composing $\mathcal{R}$ with a $\pi/2$ rotation $\Gamma_{\pi/2}$: \beq \mathcal{R}^\circ = \Gamma_{\pi/2} \mathcal{R}\,, \eeq or graphically: \beq \myinclude[scale=0.7]{fig-RGwithrot.pdf}\, \eeq (and analogously $R^\circ$).
 So, the rotating map $\mathcal{R}^\circ$ maps a tensor network of size $N\times M$ to one which has size $M/b\times N/b$, \cref{fig:nonrot-vs-rot}, and Eq.~\eqref{eq:nonrotZ} is modified accordingly: \beq Z(A,N\times M)=Z(\mathcal{R}^\circ(A),M/b\times N/b)\,. \eeq